-Compile an email list with contacts who are interested in your app and start sending subscribers updates.
-You can use a newsletter to share what’s new with your app, present the benefits of your product and update users about promotional offers.
+Compile an email list with contacts interested in your app and send subscribers updates.
+Use a newsletter to share what’s new with your app, present your product benefits, and update users about promotional offers.

-An email marketing campaign can help you increase your customer retention rate and it’s also a great way to build a connection with your audience and reward loyal customers with discounts or other benefits.
+An email marketing campaign can increase your customer retention rate.
+It’s also a great way to connect with your audience and reward loyal customers with discounts or other benefits.

 8. Create Video Content